tharunkumarsk/would-you-rather/README.md

 ## Installation

-Clone the repository,and use NPM to install the dependencies.
+Clone the repository,and use NPM to install the project dependencies.

-npm install
+- `npm install`

 ## To start the application